Contents of Article

 - ↑ Blood flow

 - ↑ Joint viscosity

-Although this is often a common practice in the form of a ‘jog around the field’, this is often viewed as large waste of valuable training time.
-Whilst the primary aims of this section should match those listed above, it can, and perhaps should be performed using exercises or simplified sports-specific movements which will be abundant during the session.
+Although this is often a common practice in the form of a ‘jog around the field’, this is often viewed as a large waste of valuable training time.
+Whilst the primary aims of this section should match those listed above, it can and perhaps should be performed using exercises or simplified sports-specific movements which will be abundant during the session.
 For example, if the athletes are preparing for a technical rugby session, then this section of the warm-up may include low-intensity, multi-directional movements or dynamic range of motion exercises which will be abundant during the session.
 Some examples of raise exercises may include:

 - Sprint technique drills (A-skips, B-skips, Bicycles, Heel cycling, Waterfalls)